acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- ?cf. RSTDTB Contingency
 		- cf. SDRT Consequence (DISCOR Consequence)
 - **NEGATIVE_CONDITION**: In a `NEGATIVE_CONDITION` relation, the `Negated_Condition` is an unrealized situation which, when **not** realized, would lead to the `Consequent`.
 (Bunt & Prasad 2016)
+	- Note: In PDTB, _unless_ would normally be annotated as EXPANSION/Alternative/disjunctive, but Bund and Prasad (2016) explicitly link it with PDTB Condition, instead.
+We thus see that as a special case of Condition, as well.
-	- **Negated_Condition**: The utterance describes an unrealized situation which, when not realized, leads to the `Consequence` described in the anchor.
+	- **Neg_Condition**: The utterance describes an unrealized situation which, when not realized, leads to the `Consequence` described in the anchor.
 A diagnostic discourse marker is _unless_.
 		- cf. ANNODIS ?Conditional
 		- cf. PDTB Condition
-	- **Consequence**: The anchor describes an unrealized situation which, when not realized, leads to the `Consequence` described in the utterace.
+	- **Neg_Consequence**: The anchor describes an unrealized situation which, when not realized, leads to the `Neg_Consequence` described in the utterace.
 A diagnostic discourse marker is _otherwise_.
+(SemAF Consequence)
 		- cf. ?RST Otherwise
 		- cf. ?RSTDTB Otherwise
 		- cf. SDRT Consequence (DISCOR Consequence)
 - **PURPOSE** In a `PURPOSE` relation, the `Goal` enables the `Enablement`.
 (Bunt & Prasad 2016) This relation is similar to `CAUSAL` and `CONDITION` relations, the main difference is that the former are neutral with respect to individual engagement whereas `PURPOSE` relations presume some level of agency on behalf of the speaker, the hearer or another agent addressed or involved in the situation described.
-	- Note: There is no clear PDTB2 counterpart. **TODO** check RST/RSTDTB Purpose
+	- Note: There is no clear PDTB2 counterpart. **TODO** check RST/RSTDTB Purpose.
+PDTB doesn't seem to have _in order to_ (which would be a diagnostic discourse marker), but _so that_ is annotated (2/2) as PDTB result.
+So, it seems safe to group this together with other PDTB CONTINGENCY relations.
 	- cf. RST ?Purpose, RSTDTB ?Purpose
 	- **Goal**: The utterance represents a goal (purpose) enabled by the anchor.
 		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Goal)